 Risk Factors for getting Macular Degeneration

-Some drugs/medications may help worsening of Macular Degeneration
+Some drugs/medications may help or prevent the worsening of Macular Degeneration

 No drug options